-Obviously a quick glance at the calendar tells me that it’s early November and the fact we are at 55 degrees north mean that it’s winter.
+It’s winter again.
+I love winter.
+A quick glance at the calendar tells me that it’s mid November and the fact we are at 55 degrees north mean that it’s winter.
 Autumn is over and spring is a very, very long way off.

-Here are my top ten clues that it’s winter:
+But if you need other clues, here are my top ten hints that it’s winter:

-- I have blisters on my ankle bones from a close encounter with a hot water bottle.
+- I have blisters on my ankle bones from a close encounter with a hot water bottle or electric fan.

 - It is daylight for such short amounts of time that it’s hardly worth opening the curtains and certainly not worth cleaning the windows.